 There are some occasions when you might be able to press play a little bit earlier than the end of Civil Twilight time, but it all depends on the weather.

-For example, if it’s an overcast day with plenty of cloud, then you might be able to get away with starting 20 minutes before this time.
+For example, if it’s an overcast day with plenty of clouds, then you might be able to get away with starting 20 minutes before this time.
 The only thing you can really do is check to see what the projected video looks like on your screen.

-One thing that you could do, is place the outdoor movie screen facing away from sunset.
+One thing that you could do is place the outdoor movie screen facing away from sunset.
 This might give you a small advantage, letting you press play before it gets completely dark.